When you credit a writer on a song, you can also add a publishing agreement to add more detailed information about the

 Agreement Details & Publishers

 This section gives an overview, including information like the date range under which this agreement is active, the writer's legal name, their Custom ID, their IPI, their PRO affiliation, and a description of the agreement.

 Note: If there are publishers or administrators associated with an agreement they will be listed here.

 The song list lets you know which songs within your catalog use this particular agreement.
-This is particularly useful if a writer has multiple agreements (perhaps a Schedule A, a contract option, etc.).
+This is useful if a writer has multiple agreements and you're trying to track down the songs that use a specific agreement (perhaps a Schedule A, a contract option, etc.).

 Agreement settings let you know who has ownership of or edit access to the agreement.